RedHatWorkshops/CodeReadyWorkspacesAndLauncherTutorial/readme.md

 3. After configuring the project in Launcher, click the `Download` button

-4. In your personal GitHub account, create a repository with the code you downloaded
+4. In your personal GitHub account, create a repository with the code you downloaded.
+You will check out this git repository to CodeReady Workspaces in the next lab

 5. Optionally, if you have access to an OpenShift cluster, deploy the code from the repo you just created using the Java S2I image

-6. Optionally, create a web hook in GitHub with the secret in the application build to trigger new builds on code push
+6. Optionally, create a web hook in GitHub with the secret provided in the OpenShift build to trigger new builds on code push

 7. Continue on with the next lab, [Editing code using CodeReady workspaces](EditCodeUsingCodeReadyWorkspaces.md)